VutukuriEswar/ImageDehazing/README.md

     ```

 4.  **Prepare your dataset**
-    Create a `data` directory in the project root and organize your paired hazy/clear images as follows:
+    Create a `data` directory in the project root and organize your paired hazy/clear images as follows (In case you want to add data other than something already present in the repository):
     ```
     data/
     ├── train/